waterloomatt/laravel-dynamic-translations/README.md

 ```
 As you can see, you can control which translation will be used by specifying the *controller* or *action* or both.
 The most specific translation that matches the current route will be used.

-If you override your translation with a controller or action, make sure to distinguish the translation key by using `.._key:pageTitle`.

 - Each component separates its name from its value by a *colon* `controller:user`, `controller:payment`
 - Each component separates itself from other components by an *underscore* `controller:user_action:update`, `controller:payment_action:decline_key:pageTitle`
 - The third component is *key* which simply defines the translation key.